oVirt/ovirt-site/source/feature/importmorethanonce.html.md

 #### Core

-*   Add to ImportEntityParameter parameter class boolean member that indicates whether this entity should be cloned, the default value is false.
+*   Add to ImportEntityParameter parameter class boolean member, named importAsNewEntity, that indicates whether this entity should be cloned, the default value is false.
-*   Alter ImportEntityCommand in case clone parameter field is set to true:
+*   Alter ImportEntityCommand in case importAsNewEntity parameter field is set to true:

     * Set the VM with a new identifier (the new name already placed in the vm - concat of vm and suffix, see webadmin).